Tere Bin Laden: Plot

-Ali decides to defuse the situation by making another tape in which Osama would be declaring ceasefire with US.
-He manages to convince Noora and Qureshi.
-During the shooting of the tape in Danka TV studio, Noora unwittingly detonates a grenade, which kills his beloved prize rooster.
-Depressed, Noora runs away from the location with the Osama-makeup still on, forcing Ali and his team to follow suit.
-They manage to get hold of Noora and try to convince him for another shoot.
-Meanwhile, the FBI team, led by Ted Wood and Usman, head of the Pakistani intelligence agency tracks down the location of Ali and his team.
-The police arrests Noora, Ali and his team.
-Ted is delirious that he could at last catch Osama bin Laden.
-However, during the interrogation, the truth is revealed and to save Ted's face, Ali convinces him about his idea of making a tape of Osama declaring ceasefire.
-The film ends with US accepting the offer of ceasefire and Ted getting elected as Defence Secretary.
-Ali is, at last, able to make it to the US and Noora too changes his lifestyle, marries Zoya and helps her with the daily routine in her beauty parlor.
-Usman is shown to be admitted in a mental hospital as he tries to tell the truth to the world.
+Ali decides to defuse the situation by making another tape in which Osama declares a ceasefire with the US, and somehow manages to convince Noora and Qureishi who disapprove of his actions.
+During the shooting, Noora unwittingly detonates a grenade, which kills his beloved rooster.
+Depressed, he runs away from the studio with the Osama makeup still on, forcing Ali and the others to follow suit.
+Meanwhile, Ted Wood and Usman track them down and arrest the entire team.
+However, during their interrogation, the truth is revealed, and to save Ted's face, Ali convinces him to make his planned tape of Osama declaring a ceasefire.
+When the second fake tape releases, the United States accepts the offer of a ceasefire, and Ali is at last able to make it to America.